Mayol10/hello-word/README.md

 # hello-word
 A repository is usually used to organize a single project.
 Repositories can contain folders and files, images, videos, spreadsheets, and data sets – anything your project needs.
 We recommend including a README, or a file with information about your project.
 GitHub makes it easy to add one at the same time you create your new repository.
 It also offers other common options such as a license file.
+My name is Daniella mayol I was born on April 30 2004 I Live in Purok 1 Cubacub Mandue City My Mother names Rizza Mayol And My Father's name's is Reden Mayol.
+My hobby is Playing games.
+Now im studying in Canduman National.